JamesWrigley/eolach/README.md

 Eolach
 ======

-A simple ILS.
+A simple ILS (Integrated Library System).

-To compile, simply run `make`.
+To compile, just run `qmake; make` (note that it must the Qt 5 version of qmake).

-Requirements: Qt 5
+Requirements: Qt 5, SQLite.